Sarah Hunter (soccer)

 Sarah Rose Hunter (born 7 October 2003) is an Australian soccer player who plays for Sydney FC in the A-League Women.
-She has previously played for Western Sydney Wanderers.
+She has previously played for Western Sydney Wanderers in the A-League Women and for Paris FC in the Division 1 Féminine.

 Early life

-Hunter grew up in NSW and played for FNSW Institute in New South Wales in her youth.
+Hunter grew up in New South Wales and played for Northbridge FC and the FNSW Institute in her youth..
+She was not able to play much from age 10 to 16 due to having two hip surgeries, a broken ankle, and ACL reconstruction.
+Her schooling was at Pymble Ladies' College where she excelled at soccer.

 Club career

 Western Sydney Wanderers

-In December 2020, Hunter joined A-League Women club Western Sydney Wanderers ahead of the 2020–21 W-League season.
-Making her debut for the club in a 4–1 loss to Newcastle Jets, coming on in the 75th minute for Julie-Ann Russell.
+In December 2020, Hunter joined A-League club Western Sydney Wanderers ahead of the 2020–21 W-League season.
+Making her debut in the A-league for the club in a 4–1 loss to Newcastle Jets, coming on in the 75th minute for Julie-Ann Russell.
+Three games into her first professional season, 17 year old Hunter scored her first two A-league goals in a 2-2 draw against Adelaide United.

 Sydney FC

-In September 2021, Hunter joined A-League Women club Sydney FC.
+September 2021, Hunter joined A-League club Sydney FC.

+March 2022 Hunter scores her first Sydney goal against Melbourne City.

+In 2022, 18 year old Hunter was part of the 2021-22 Premiership team-topping ladder for record breaking fourth time.

+April 2023, 19 year old Hunter was part of the 2022-23 Premiership team who were crowned Liberty A-league Champions beating Western United 4-0 in the Grand Final, in front of a record crowd at Western Sydney Stadium.